Michelle Alexander: The New Jim Crow

 Alexander published her book The New Jim Crow: Mass Incarceration in the Age of Colorblindness in 2010.
-In it, she argued that systemic racial discrimination in the United States resumed following the Civil Rights Movement, and that the resumption is embedded in the US War on Drugs and other governmental policies and is having devastating social consequences.
+In it, she argued that systemic racial discrimination in the United States resumed following the Civil Rights Movement, and that the resumption is embedded in the US war on drugs and other governmental policies and is having devastating social consequences.
 She considered the scope and impact of this to be comparable with that of the Jim Crow laws of the 19th and 20th centuries.
 Her book concentrated on the high rate of incarceration of African-American men for various crimes.
 Alexander wrote, "Race plays a major role—indeed, a defining role—in the current system, but not because of what is commonly understood as old-fashioned, hostile bigotry.
-This system of control depends far more on racial indifference (defined as a lack of compassion and caring about race and racial groups) than racial hostility – a feature it actually shares with its predecessors."
+This system of control depends far more on racial indifference (defined as a lack of compassion and caring about race and racial groups) than racial hostility—a feature it actually shares with its predecessors."

-The New Jim Crow described how she believes oppressed minorities are "subject to legalized discrimination in employment, housing, public benefits, and jury service, just as their parents, grandparents, and great-grandparents once were."
+The New Jim Crow described how oppressed minorities are "subject to legalized discrimination in employment, housing, public benefits, and jury service, just as their parents, grandparents, and great-grandparents once were."
 Alexander argued the harsh penalty of how "people whose only crime is drug addiction or possession of a small amount of drugs for recreational use find themselves locked out of the mainstream society—permanently—and also highlights the inequality presented from the fact that "blacks are admitted to prison on drug charges at a rate from twenty to fifty-seven times greater than that of white men."

 The New Jim Crow was re-released in paperback in 2012.
-As of March 2012 it had been on The New York Times Best Seller list for six weeks and it also reached number 1 on the Washington Post bestseller list in 2012.
+As of March 2012 it had been on the New York Times Best Seller list for six weeks and it also reached number 1 on the Washington Post bestseller list in 2012.
 The book has been the subject of scholarly debate and criticism.

-In the fall of 2015, all freshmen enrolled at Brown University read The New Jim Crow as part of the campus's First Readings Program initiated by the Office of the Dean of the College and voted on by the faculty.
+In the fall of 2015, all freshmen enrolled at Brown University read The New Jim Crow as part of the campus's First Readings Program initiated by the office of the dean of the college and voted on by the faculty.

 Yale University clinical law professor James Forman Jr., while acknowledging many similarities and insights in the Jim Crow analogy, has argued that Alexander overstates her case for decarceration, and leaves out important ways in which the newer system of mass incarceration is different.
 Forman Jr. identifies Alexander as one of a number of authors who have overstated and misstated their case.
-He asserts that her framework over-emphasizes the War on Drugs, and ignores violent crimes, arguing that Alexander's analysis is demographically simplistic.
+He asserts that her framework overemphasizes the war on drugs, and ignores violent crimes, arguing that Alexander's analysis is demographically simplistic.

 Alexander refers to electronic ankle monitoring practices as the "Newest Jim Crow," increasingly segregating people of color under bail reform laws that "look good on paper" but are based on a presumption of guilt and replace bail with shackles as pre-trial detainees consent to electronic monitoring in order to be released from jail.